Import and Export Through Courier

 Categories of Goods Allowed Export Through Courier

-All gods are permitted to exporters through courier except for the following excluded categories.
+All gods are permitted to exporters through courier except for the following categories.

-- Goods that are exported under Export promotion schemes, such as Drawback, DEPB, DEEC, EPCG, etc.
+- Goods exported under Export promotion schemes, such as Drawback, DEPB, DEEC, EPCG, etc.

 Import and Export of Gems and Jewellery

-Import of gems and jewellery including samples provided by EOUs or SEZ units is allowed through courier.
-Similarly, the export of cut and polished diamond, gems and jewellery under any scheme of FTP from EOUs, SEZs or DTA is permitted through courier subjected to the condition that the cost of each export consignment under such export is not more than Rs.
+Import of gems and jewelry, including samples provided by EOUs or SEZ units, is allowed through courier.
+Similarly, the export of cut and polished diamonds, gemstones, and jewelry under any scheme of FTP from EOUs, SEZs, or DTA is permitted through courier, subjected to the cost of each export consignment under such export is not more than Rs.
 20 Lakhs.

 Procedure for Clearance of Import Goods

-For facilitating Customs clearance, the goods that are imported through courier are classified into the following categories.
+To facilitate Customs clearance, the goods imported through courier are classified into the following categories.

-- Documents that mentions any message, information or data recorded on paper, cards or photographs containing no commercial value that do not attract duty or subject to any prohibition/ restriction on their import or export.
+- Documents that mention any message, information, or data recorded on paper, cards, or photographs containing no commercial value that do not attract duty or are subject to any prohibition/ restriction on their import or export.

 - Any bonafide commercial samples and prototypes of goods that are supplied free of charge of a value not more than Rs.
 50,000 for exports and Rs.
 10,000 for imports that are not subjected to any prohibition or restriction on their import or export and which does not involve the transfer of foreign exchange.

 - Goods containing a declared value of up to Rs.
-1,00,000 and dutiable or commercial goods having a declared value of more than Rs.
+1,00,000 and dutiable or commercial goods having a claimed matter of more than Rs.
 1,00,000

 - Courier Bill of Entry-III for documents.

-- Courier Bill of Entry-IV for samples and free gifts.
+- Courier Bill of Entry-IV for samples and gifts.

-The courier regulations for manual code stipulate for certain categories of import, a regular Bill of Entry that is prescribed in the Bill of Entry Regulations, 1976 has to be filed.
+The courier regulations for manual code stipulate for specific categories of import, a regular Bill of Entry prescribed in the Bill of Entry Regulations, 1976 has to be filed.
 This includes

 - The goods that are imported under the EOU Scheme.

-- Goods that are imported against the license that is issued under the Foreign Trade (Development and Regulation) Act, 1992.
+- Goods are imported against the license issued under the Foreign Trade (Development and Regulation) Act of 1992.

-- Goods that are imported by a related person defined under the Customs Valuation Rules, 1988.
+- Goods imported by a related person are defined under the Customs Valuation Rules, 1988.

 - Goods for which the concerned officer files a Bill of Entry.

-- Goods having a declared value of Rs.
+- Goods have a declared value of Rs.
 1 Lakh and above.

 Asper the courier regulations for the electronic mode, the forms prescribed for filing Customs declarations are as follows.